nicolekhaniri/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 9-Write a function that prints the last digit of a number.
 10-Write a function that adds two integers and returns the result.
 11-Write a function that computes a to the power of b and return the value.
 12-Write a function that prints the numbers from 1 to 100 separated by a space.
-13-Technical interview preparation
+13-Technical interview preparation.